Don't Forget Us Here: Reception

 According to Andrew Solomon, this book has compact, powerful prose.
 It is narrated by a natural storyteller but this fate is almost coincidental.
 Solomon said it takes courage to survive these experiences and write a story, and that reading it also takes courage.
 He said only a few books change history, and this book may be one of them.

 Ron Chernow believes the memoir paints a gruesome picture of the insane bureaucracy, as well as the intense resistance and eventual salvation of an innocent Yemeni man who is being held in a hellish prison.
-He hopes you do not forget our book here, it is a spark for auditing the horrors of Guantanamo and its many victims.

 According to Azar Nafisi, this book is both heartbreaking and joyful; it depicts the horrendous reality of life for Guantanamo detainees but it is also about flexibility in the face of such a reality, and the joy of being alive, maintaining a sense of dignity and identity in the worst circumstances.

 Melissa Fleming, UN Under-Secretary-General for Global Communications, said the book takes readers inside the mind of a young man who refused to be broken by mental and physical torture.
 His style of writing became an important record, opening a window of humanity into a secretive place.
 Mansour says he survived 14 years of torture and persecution thanks to his religious faith and intense resistance.

 Jonathan Hansen, author of Guantánamo, said some confessions in the book suggest despite US military command and politicians, knowing they were torturing innocent people for years, did not stop it.
 According to Hansen, this is an enlightening account of Guantanamo from the Muslim point of view.